Civitasv/cake/docs/cake_install.md

 `--config` *KEY=VALUE*

-All options will send to vcpkg, using `-DKEY=VALUE`.
+All options will send to vcpkg, literally.

 `--help`: Prints help information.